Chapter 3: Student Affairs03:01:08:01 Rights of the Accused and of the Complainant

 - The right to have a hearing closed to spectators unless both the accused and the complainant consent in writing to have the hearing open to the public.

-- The right to know the outcome of the hearing as defined by the Family Educational Rights and Privacy Act.
+- The right to know the outcome of the hearing as defined by the Family Educational Rights and Privacy Act (FERPA) and in accordance with TBR Policy Sexual Misconduct: 6.03.00.00.

-- The discipline for acts of sexual assault may include suspension or dismissal from the College.
+- Disciplinary sanctions for acts of sexual misconduct may include suspension or dismissal from the College.

 Back to Top